Skip to main content

 • Employee Engagement Manager

 As an MA Media and Public Relations student at Newcastle University, you'll develop a wide range of transferable skills.
-These range from presentation and research skills to team-working and project management, which are highly sought after by employers.
+These range from presentation and research skills to teamwork and project management, which are highly sought after by employers.

 Further Study